 Mediation can be used to address all types of conflicts.
 There are very few restrictions to the topics that can be mediated.
 However, due to safety concerns, great care must be used to mediate issues involving domestic violence.

 It is quite common for judges to order parties to attend mediation at some point during a case.
-Many courts in Florida, including the 13th Judicial Circuit for Hillsborough County, automatically require parties to attend mediation before holding a temporary relief hearing.
-Often those parties are ordered to a second mediation before the final hearing in their case.
+Many courts in Florida, including the 13th Judicial Circuit for Hillsborough County, automatically require parties to attend mediation before holding a certain types of hearings.
+It is not unusual for parties to be ordered to a second (or third!) mediation before the final hearing in their case.

 Parties can request that the judge waive mediation requirements.
 It is up to the judge whether or not to grant that request.
 However, special consideration is given to requests to waive mediation when there is a history of domestic violence.